PitonCMS/Session/README.md

 You will need to create the session table in your MySQL database using the **SessionTable.sql** script.
 You can change the table name in the script if desired, but you will need to provide the table name as a configuration item for `tableName`.

 ## Usage
-To use the session handler create a new instance of `SessionHandler` passing in a PDO database connection and the configuration array.
+To use the session handler create a new instance of `WolfMoritz\Session\SessionHandler` passing in a PDO database connection and the configuration array.

 ### Provide a PDO Connection
 Define a new PDO connection and pass it in as the first argument of the constructor.